North Uist Campus

 Fine Art BA (Hons)

-Study fine art at our North Uist campus for one year or two years as part of the BA (Hons) in Fine Art, in partnership with the University of the Highlands and Islands.
-Direct applications outwith UCAS are encouraged and as are applications from those wishing to engage their work more deeply with the landscape.
-Many students stay on in the Uist as distance learners, completing their degree through Moray School of Art.
-The course attracts a wide range of students who benefit from excellent staff student ratios and a flexible, supportive learning environment.
+Study fine art at our North Uist campus on the BA (Hons) in Fine Art, in partnership with the University of the Highlands and Islands.
+Direct applications outwith UCAS are encouraged as are applications from those wishing to undertake short modules to engage their work more deeply with the landscape.
+The course attracts a wide range of part time and full students who benefit from excellent staff student ratios and a flexible, supportive learning environment.

 Consideration and response to ‘Place’ underpins our students learning experience, their primary resource - the island environment - understood in its broadest sense.
 Students are encouraged to engage, interpret and respond to this notion in a wide variety of ways, investigating and exploring the abundant stimuli here and beyond whilst developing their own creative and visual identity.

 Fine Art students are primarily based at Taigh Chearsabhagh Museum & Art Centre in Lochmaddy, North Uist.
 The venue provides a stimulating creative environment where students benefit from a rich programme of exhibitions, artists talks and residencies.
-Recent visiting artists have included Gwen Hardie, Ilana Halperin, Andy Goldsworthy, Chris Drury, and Mhairi Killin
+Recent visiting artists have included Alasdair Gray, Ilana Halperin, Andy Goldsworthy, Chris Drury, and Vija Celmins.

 Working in light, modern studios overlooking Lochmaddy bay, students follow a programme of study designed to enhance and build on individual creative skills, exploring a wide variety of media and approaches.
 The studios are wi-fi enabled, and have PC and Mac computers.
 Onsite there is access to Taigh Chearsabhagh’s print workshop, darkroom and multi-media facility, as well as a dedicated art library.

-Year one modules include Analogue and Digital Photography, Drawing, Painting, Contemporary Technology, Spatial Studies and Critical and Contextual Studies.
+Year one modules include Lens based Media, Drawing, Painting, Printed Image, Spatial Studies and Critical and Contextual Studies.

-Year two develops a studio practice in which students direct their learning, framed by workshops and electives across a wide range of media and subjects, developing practical and creative skills.
+Years two, three and four develop a studio practice in which students direct their learning, framed by workshops and electives across a wide range of media and subjects, developing practical and creative skills.
 Students receive regular one to one support, lectures, seminars, peer and group reviews.
+Year three offers opportunities for student exchange with other academic institutions.
+Year four culminates in a student degree show and a written dissertation.

-The core teaching staff are all practicing artists, in addition to whom teaching provision is facilitated through resident and visiting artists throughout the year; including fine art photographer Rosie Blake, filmmaker Hugh Watt, environmental photographer René Jansen, painter and printmaker Margaret McLennan, ceramic and glass artist Rosa Nguyen, sound artist James Bull and critic Mel Gooding.
+The core teaching staff are all practicing artists, Additional teaching provision is facilitated through resident and visiting artists throughout the year; including fine art photographer Rosie Blake, filmmaker Hugh Watt, environmental photographer René Jansen, painter and printmaker Margaret McLennan, ceramic and glass artist Rosa Nguyen, sound artist James Bull and critic Mel Gooding.

 All applicants are required to submit a portfolio of work demonstrating their ability to respond to with demands of the course and preparedness for study at Higher Education level.
 Standard requirements for admission are: